Bio3SS/Bio3SS.github.io/midterm1.md

 # Resources

-Resources are provided as study aids.
+Practice tests and study questions are provided as study aids.
 Material content and coverage will change slightly from year to year.
 If it's not mentioned in the notes we're covering for the test, you don't need to know it.

 * [Test from 2016](materials/2016/midterm1.1.test.pdf)
     * [Key](materials/2016/midterm1.1.key.pdf)